DestinyWei/Dapp-Learning/basic/28-optimism-layer2/README.md

 ### ETH cross-chain with Optimism gateway

 - Deposite ETH to Optimistic
-  Optimism testnet links to Goerli testnet。 Before we send transactions to Optimistic， we need to deposite ETH to Optimistic first。
+  Optimism testnet links to sepolia testnet。 Before we send transactions to Optimistic， we need to deposite ETH to Optimistic first。
   Visit Optimism gateway，then choose "Deposite" ，and input ETH amount

 - Waiting for deposite finish